 The best weight loss program is the one that works for you

 Practically everyone decides at some point in time that they want or need to lose weight.
 For some, it may be a few pounds they've put on over the holidays, for others it's a serious issue and their weight may be leading to obesity-related health problems.
-Others may just want to improve their diet and eat more natural, whole foods.

-The good news is that if you're struggling with your weight, reducing your calorie intake and increasing your activity level have been clinically shown to help you lose weight.
+The good news is that if you're struggling with your size, reducing your calorie intake and increasing your activity level have been clinically shown to help you lose weight.
 The bad news is there are no shortcuts and no short-term fixes.
-Fad diets, herbal supplements, "fat-burning" pills, and highly restrictive diets don't work for long and may cause more harm than good.
+Fad diets, herbal supplements, "fat-burning" pills, and highly restrictive diets don't work for long and some may cause more harm than good.

 And don't forget exercise.
 The best diets incorporate or encourage exercise and allow you to ingest more calories as your reward.
 Some programs have even more specific exercise guidelines, suggesting the best foods to eat both before and after you exercise for maximum energy and recovery.